Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - In-person class activities for [Team A](../teams/team-a.md):
   - Introduce the technical question for the week
   - Teach key facts and ideas to support weekly activities
-  - Introduce the technical challenge due next week at this time
+  - Introduce the practical assignment due next week at this time
   - Conduct the Q&A session for the current laboratory and practical assignments

 #### Team A

-- Submit the technical challenge from the previous week
+- Submit the practical assignment from the previous week
 - Attend the in-person classroom session in Alden Hall
-- Work on the technical challenge assignment for this week
+- Work on the practical assignment assignment for this week
 - Work on the laboratory and practical assignment from the previous week

 #### Team B

 - *Do not* attend the in-person classroom session in Alden Hall
-- Work on the technical challenge from the previous week
+- Work on the practical assignment from the previous week
 - Work on the laboratory and practical assignment from the previous week

 ### Remote Laboratory Session 3:00 PM - 4:50 PM